development

 A method for distributing signed iOS app builds directly to up to 100 specific registered devices without going through the App Store.

-Ad Hoc Distribution is an iOS app distribution method that allows developers to install signed builds directly on a limited number of registered devices.
-It is commonly used for internal testing, client demos, and QA workflows where the full App Store submission process is unnecessary.
+Ad Hoc Distribution is an iOS distribution method that lets developers install signed builds on a limited set of registered devices.
+Teams use it for internal testing, client demos, and QA workflows that do not warrant full App Store submission.

 How It Works

-To use Ad Hoc Distribution, a developer must register the unique device identifier (UDID) of each target device in the Apple Developer portal.
-A provisioning profile is then created that includes these specific device UDIDs.
-The app is signed with this profile and can only be installed on the listed devices.
-Apple limits Ad Hoc Distribution to 100 devices per device type (iPhone, iPad, etc.) per membership year.
+To use Ad Hoc Distribution, a developer must register the Unique Device Identifier (UDID) of each target device in the Apple Developer portal.
+A provisioning profile containing those UDIDs is then generated.
+The app is signed with this profile and runs only on enrolled hardware.
+Apple caps Ad Hoc Distribution at 100 devices per device type (iPhone, iPad, etc.) per membership year.

 When to Use Ad Hoc Distribution